DNC RECOMMENDATIONS FOR COMBATING ONLINE MISINFORMATION

 Facebook’s automated hate speech detection systems have steadily improved since they were introduced in 2017, and the company has made important policy improvements to remove white nationalism, militarized social movements, and Holocaust denial from its site.
 Unfortunately, many of these policies go poorly enforced, and hateful content — especially content demonizing immigrants and religious minorities — still goes unactioned.
 In 2016, the company quashed internal findings suggesting that Facebook was actively promoting extremist groups on the site, only to end all political group recommendations after the site enabled much of the organizing behind the January 6, 2021 Capitol insurrection.
 The company also repeatedly went back on its promise to enforce its Community Standards against politicians in 2020.

 Snap’s safety-by-design approach limits the spread of hate or harassing speech, but hate and bigotry has repeatedly spread widely on the site.
-Snap has not exempted politicians from its rules on hate speech and incitement to violence, as some other social media companies have.

 Reddit has made significant changes since a 2015 Southern Poverty Law Center article called the site home to “the most violently racist” content on the internet –introducing research into the impacts of hate speech and providing transparency into its reach on the site.
 Despite progress, Reddit users still report rampant racism on the site, publishing an open letter to the company’s CEO in June 2020 demanding the site take significant action.
 In response, Reddit announced new content policy and an updated enforcement plan for hate content.